google/WebFundamentals/src/content/en/feedback/file-a-bug.md

 ### Include details of the environment

-Some bugs are reproduceable only on certain operating systems, or only on specific kinds of dispays (for example, low-dpi or high-dpi).
+Some bugs are reproducible only on certain operating systems, or only on specific kinds of displays (for example, low-dpi or high-dpi).
 Be sure to include the details of any test environments you used.

 ## Filing your issue

 Once you’ve got your minimized test case, you’re ready to file that bug.
-Head over to right bug tracking site.
+Head over to the right bug tracking site.

 * [Chromium](https://crbug.com)
 * [Edge bugs](https://developer.microsoft.com/en-us/microsoft-edge/platform/issues/)
 * [Mozilla bugs](https://bugzilla.mozilla.org/)
 * [WebKit bugs](https://bugs.webkit.org/)